Table of Contents

 The enforceability of fees in practice is of little importance, since payment is almost always made in advance.

-The advertising ban for sexual services (Section 119 OWiG) was not repealed by the Prostitution Act.
+The Prostitution Act did not repeal the prohibition on advertising for sexual services (Section 119 OWiG).
 The offence (Section 120 OWiG) and the offence (Section 184d StGB) of prohibited prostitution, ie the infringement of a restricted area decree issued on the basis of Article 297 of the CCAIL, also remained unchanged.

 Criticism